jupyter-book/jupyter-book/docs/start/create.md

 A few decisions have been made for you.
 Let's take a look at a few examples:

-This snippet configures some metadata about your book, and determins the logo displayed in the top left:
+This snippet configures some metadata about your book, and determines the logo displayed in the top left:

 ```yaml
 # Book settings